Directshares vs Admiral Markets, 2026 Update

 The main reason is that you should only deposit what you can afford.
 If you you have a lower budget, the broker that offers the lowest deposit option will be more attractive.
 The other reason is because when speculating on riskier but potentially more rewarding financial instruments you should look to speculate with only a small percentage of your allocated trading funds.
 Don't let a higher minimum deposit totally put you off a broker, look at the overall trading features you are getting from the trading platform.
 Often a high minimum deposit gives greater choice in the financial assets and trading platform research features.

-Directshares allows you to trade around 86 financial instruments while Admiral Markets allows you to trade around 86 on their platform.
+Directshares allows you to trade around 86 financial instruments whilst Admiral Markets allows you to trade around 86 available.

 Directshares and Admiral Markets Contact Details

-Being able to contact your broker easily is important.
+Being able to contact your broker simply is vital.
 Directshares and Admiral Markets have the following contact details and social medias that you can use.

 |